-As well as the total proportion of 16 years olds not remaining in education, employment or training following the end of key stage 4, the number of 18 to 20 years olds not in full-time higher education or employment is also presented.
+As well as the total proportion of 16 year olds not remaining in education, employment or training following the end of key stage 4, the number of 18 to 20 year olds not in full-time higher education or employment is also presented.

 As a final indicator, the number of students who had access to a uniform grant in the year shown or the year prior to that (as new uniforms are not always required annually) was taken into account.
+A new time series for this data will be started in 2022.